UPDATE: LCA AND THE CINDY & MICHAEL LANDON FOUNDATION'S DONATED CESSNA 206 ARRIVES AT VIRUNGA!

 2006 Goal Reached – 100 Motorola GP340 Radios

-In 2006, with your help, LCA was able to provide 60 Motorola GP340 handheld radios to the UWA in Uganda and 40 to the Rwandan Wilflife Authority (RWA) in Rwanada – specialized equipment that allows them to monitor the gorillas to know where they are at all times.
+In 2006, with your help, LCA was able to provide 60 Motorola GP340 handheld radios to the UWA in Uganda and 40 to the Rwandan Wildlife Authority (RWA) in Rwanda – specialized equipment that allows them to monitor the gorillas to know where they are at all times.
 The radios allow for daily tracking to keep them safe and protect them from poachers and illegal activity.

 The radios enabled the UWA and the RWA to cover a larger territory and extended communication to an area that had previously only received messages via foot.
 The UWA told LCA this “closure of the gap” added immensely to their conservation efforts of the mountain gorilla.